 MEET BRAD BOETTGER

-The Alberta Oat Growers Commission had the opportunity to interview and learn more about their Past Chair, Brad Boettger.
+The Alberta Oat Growers Commission had the opportunity to interview and learn more about their Past Chair, and current POGA President, Brad Boettger.
 The Boettgers farm in Tofield/Ryley/Roundhill, and Beaver County, producing a variety of crops including: oats, barley, wheat, fall rye, peas, fababeans, and canola.
 Brad is the 4th generation, on the farm that began with his father’s maternal grandparents.
 He continues to farm there with his wife and 4 children.

 How did you get into farming?